tynet94/SmartThings/Service Manager/README.md

 Note 1:  To be detected, the bulb must be set to 'remote control' in the device's options in the Kasa App.

 Note 2:  The Service Manager will attain the token from TP-Link for you.
 Do not do this yourself.

+[PLEASE OPEN UP 'LIVE LOGGING' AND IF AN ERROR OCCURS, PROVIDE THIS DATA TO AUTHOR WHEN REQUESTING ASSISTANTS]

     1)  Select "Automation" (at bottom), then the 'SmartApps' tab